semoglou/semoglou/README.md

 - 🌱 Technical Content Writing
-- ⚡ In my free time, I explore mathematical modeling on new technologies and solve problems on Data Structures and Algorithms.
+- ⚡ In my free time, I explore mathematical modeling on new technologies and solve problems on Data Structures and Algorithms
 - :mailbox: semoglouangelos@gmail.com

 - :hammer_and_wrench: Languages and Tools :